-Determining Maximum Volume Feasibly Retained and Biofiltered
+Determining Maximum Volume Feasibly Infiltrated and/or Biofiltered

-Conditions may exist under which it is it is technically feasible to retain stormwater to achieve the ≤5% EIA performance standard, but a combination of site conditions and constraints make it infeasible to fully retain stormwater to achieve ≤ 5% EIA using Retention BMPs.
+Site conditions and constraints may make it infeasible to fully retain stormwater to achieve $\leq 5\%$ EIA using Retention BMPs.
 In such cases, stormwater runoff must be retained to the maximum extent practicable and then the remaining volume must be multiplied by 1.5 and biofiltered to the maximum extent practicable.
 If SQDV still remains, it may be addressed in an alternative compliance program.
-This section provide narrative and numeric criteria for determining the "maximized" retention volume for each class of Retention BMPs and the "maximized" volume for Biofiltration BMPs.
+This section provides narrative and numeric criteria for determining the "maximized" volume for Infiltration BMPs and Biofiltration BMPs.
 The term "maximized" refers to the volume that is determined, on a case-by-case basis, to be consistent with the maximum extent practicable standard.